manio-org/jekyll-now/_posts/2018-02-02-write-elegant-loops-using-loop-invariants.md

 categories: coding
 ---

-Writing loops is an essential part of programming; but writing elegant loops is not easy.
+Writing loops is an essential part of programming, but writing elegant loops is not easy.
 For example, in [an interview](https://www.ted.com/talks/linus_torvalds_the_mind_behind_linux) Linus showed a commonly used piece of code which delete an entry in a link list (we will discuss this example).
 The task was simple but the loop in the solution was ugly.

-Writing loops is hard becuase multiple variables changes.
+Writing loops is hard because multiple variables changes.
 Keeping track of these variables and making sure they are in the right states require lots of mental energy.